mikechambers/adb-mcp/README.md

 * As a general rule, don't make changes in the Adobe Apps while the AI is doing work.
 If you do make changes, make sure to tell the AI about it.
 * The AI will learn from its mistakes, but will lose its memory once you start a new chat.
 You can guide it to do things in a different way, and then ask it to start over and it should follow the new approach.

-The AI currently has access to a subset of Photoshop / Premiere functionality.
+The AI currently has access to a subset of Photoshop / Premiere / InDesign / Illustrator / AfterEffects functionality.
 In general, the approach has been to provide lower level tools to give the AI the basics to do more complex stuff.

+Note, for AfterEffects and Illustrator, there is a low level Extend Script API that will let the LLM run any arbitrary extend script (which allows it to do just about anything).

 The Photoshop plugin has more functionality that Premiere.